rhpit/paws/doc/install.rst

    that has SELINUX make sure to manage it too otherwise it can cause permissions denied errors while running paws container.

-PAWS docker image are based on official alpine image and you can pull from https://hub.docker.com/r/rywillia/paws/ or running the following commands below.
+PAWS docker image are based on official python image and you can pull from https://hub.docker.com/r/rywillia/paws/ or running the following commands below.